-This may not seem like much, but these are the values for a single, small fruit that contains only 17 calories.
-Calorie for calorie, it’s a good source of fiber, vitamin C and vitamin A.
+Though this may not seem like much, keep in mind that these are the values for a single, small fruit that has only 17 calories.
+Calorie for calorie, it’s a good source of fiber, vitamin C, and vitamin A.

 It’s also rich in beneficial plant compounds, including carotenoids and polyphenols.

-Additionally, passion fruit contains a small amount of iron.
+Additionally, passion fruit offers a small amount of iron.

 Your body doesn’t usually absorb iron from plants very well.
-However, the iron in passion fruit comes with a lot of vitamin C, which is known to enhance iron's absorption (3).
+However, the iron in passion fruit comes with a lot of vitamin C, which is known to enhance iron absorption (

-Passion fruit is a good source of fiber, vitamin C and vitamin A. Calorie for calorie, it’s a nutrient-dense fruit.
+Passion fruit is a good source of fiber, vitamin C, and vitamin A. Calorie for calorie, it’s a nutrient-dense fruit.

 Polyphenols are plant compounds that have a range of antioxidant and anti-inflammatory effects.
-This means they may protect against chronic inflammation and diseases like heart disease and cancer (2, 5, 6).
+This means they may reduce your risk of chronic inflammation and conditions like heart disease (

-Beta-carotene is also an important antioxidant.
-In your body, it is converted to vitamin A, which is essential for preserving good eyesight.
+Beta carotene is an important antioxidant as well.
+Your body converts it into vitamin A, which is essential for preserving good eyesight.

-Bottom Line: Passion fruit is a rich source of antioxidants and dietary fiber.
-Diets rich in these nutrients have been linked with a lower risk of diseases like heart disease and diabetes.
+Passion fruit is rich in antioxidants and dietary fiber.
+Diets high in these nutrients have been linked to a lower risk of conditions like heart disease and diabetes.

 The high antioxidant content of passion fruit peels may give them powerful anti-inflammatory effects when they’re taken as a supplement.

-Overall, the effects of antioxidants on inflammation and pain in osteoarthritis are still unclear and more research is needed.
+Overall, the effects of antioxidants on inflammation and pain in those with osteoarthritis are still unclear, and more research is needed.

-Bottom Line: Passion fruit peel supplements may have powerful anti-inflammatory effects.
-They may be beneficial for people with asthma and osteoarthritis, but more research is required.
+Passion fruit peel supplements may have powerful anti-inflammatory effects.
+They may benefit people with asthma and osteoarthritis, but more research is required.

-Passion fruit is perfectly safe for most people to eat, but allergies do occur in a small number of people.
+Passion fruit is perfectly safe to eat for most people, but allergies do occur in a small number of people.

-This is because some of the plant proteins in the fruit have a similar structure to the latex proteins that can trigger an allergic reaction in some people.
+This is because some of the plant proteins in the fruit have a structure similar to that of latex proteins, which can trigger an allergic reaction in some people.

-The fruit’s hard outer skin isn’t usually considered edible.
+However, the fruit’s hard outer skin isn’t usually eaten and generally considered inedible.

-Bottom Line: Passion fruit allergy is rare but some cases do occur.
+Passion fruit allergy is rare, but some cases occur.
 People with a latex allergy are at greater risk.

 To eat this tropical fruit, you need to slice or rip open the rind to expose the colorful, juicy flesh and seeds.

-When they are open, passion fruits look like this: The seeds are edible, so you can eat them together with the colorful flesh and juice.
+The seeds are edible, so you can eat them together with the flesh and juice.

-The white film separating the rind from the flesh is also edible, but most people don’t eat it since it’s very bitter.
+The white film separating the rind from the flesh is edible as well, but most people don’t eat it, as it’s very bitter.

-Passion fruit is a very versatile fruit and can be used in a variety of ways.
-Many people enjoy the fruit raw and eat it straight out of the rind.
+Passion fruit is highly versatile and can be used in many ways.
+A lot of people enjoy the fruit raw and eat it straight out of the rind.

 Some of the more popular ways to use passion fruit include:

-- Drinks: It can be squeezed through a sieve to make juice, added to cocktails or used to make a cordial to flavor water, like this.
+- Drinks.
+It can be squeezed through a sieve to make juice, which can be added to cocktails or used to make a cordial to flavor water.

-- Desserts: It is often used as a topping or flavoring for cakes and desserts, like this cheesecake or this mousse.
+- Desserts.
+It’s often used as a topping or flavoring for cakes and desserts like cheesecake or mousse.

-- On salads: It can be used to add a crunchy texture and sweet flavor to salads like this one.
+- On salads.
+It can be used to add a crunchy texture and sweet flavor to salads.

-Bottom Line: Passion fruit is extremely versatile.
-You can eat it on its own or add it to drinks, desserts and yogurt.
+Passion fruit is extremely versatile.
+You can eat it on its own or add it to drinks, desserts, and yogurt.
 It can also be used to make delicious salad dressings.